 Shoulder and Arm Pain

-Restore your shoulder flexibility and strength while eliminating the pain with FENIX self-care trigger point therapy products.
+Restore your shoulder flexibility and strength while eliminating the pain with FENIX self-care trigger point therapy solutions and products.
 After low back pain, shoulder pain is the second most common cause of occupational injury claims, and shoulder pain is also a major complaint for individuals seeking healthcare.

 It is easy to see why this is the case once we understand the shoulder joint.
 The shoulder is the most unstable joint in the human body.
 This is because our shoulder joint is designed to allow for maximum range of movement.
 In fact the only major bone to bone anchor to the body, of the shoulder joint complex, is the collar bone (clavical) joining to the breast bone (sternum).
 This sternoclavicular joint is no bigger then the tip of your thumb.
 The rest of your shoulder basically floats in space held together by muscle, this allows for optimal range of motion.
 Four major shoulder muscles known as the rotator cuff, hold the shoulder together.